sravps7/sravps7.github.io/index.md

 Liked my website?
 Have some suggestions to give?
 Or want to get in touch?

-Feel free to reach out to me!
+Feel free to reach out!
 I would be very happy and would try my best to respond to you as soon as possible.

 The best way to contact me is to <a target="_blank" href="https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=sravps7@gmail.com&body=my-text">mail me</a>.
 I usually reply pretty quicky on email.